The Application Process

 You cannot turn 20 during the current calendar year.
 If you are 19 now and going to be 20 by the end of the year, you are ineligible.

 3) Before you begin: Print out the worksheet.
 This lists many of the regattas the selectors use to evaluate applications.
-Remember, we have access to the internet.
-Do not fudge results!

 a)You can easily find out about events that you’ve attended if they’ve been scored by Regatta Network by going to My US Sailing.
 Log in with your membership number and password and you will see a link for My Race Results.

-b) In addition to the regattas listed on the worksheet, you will be asked to provide your two best regattas.
+b) In addition to the regattas listed on the WORKSHEET, you will be asked to provide your best regattas.
 These should be different from the regattas listed on the worksheet and should be from the past year.
 This is your chance to give us important information we might otherwise miss.

 5) Complete the application